archywillhe/0a.io-v0/posts/chapter1/featured/2015-07-14-giving-a-phony-some-great-search-results-when-her-name-is-googled.md

 </a>

 Internet is a wonderful place.
-Kudos to everyone who participated!

 > Fun fact: I just tweeted this article and mentioned her (<a href="https://twitter.com/manahelthabet">@manahelthabet</a>) in the tweet.
 I think she is going to block me like [what happened to the guy who asked her about the supposedly ground-breaking paper on Twitter](http://skeptics.stackexchange.com/questions/27566/did-manahel-thabet-develop-a-groundbreaking-formula-to-measure-distance-in-space#comment102663_27566).